Tudela National Comprehensive High School: School history

-Sometime in January 1993, Mayor Felix L. Sarigumba disclosed his planned to open a public secondary school in the municipality of Tudela after noticing the plight of many parents who could hardly send their children to private high schools considering the high tuition fees.
-The late Congressman Hilarion Nonoy Ramiro, Jr., supported his plan by passing a House Bill No. 14368 with the assurance to give financial assistance from his Community Development Fund (CDF) for the honoraria of the pioneer teachers in the amount of Twenty-five Thousand Pesos (P 25,000.00) per month.
+In January 1993, Mayor Felix L. Sarigumba disclosed his planned to open a public secondary school in the municipality of Tudela after noticing the plight of many parents who could hardly send their children to private high schools considering the high tuition fees.
+The late Congressman Hilarion Nonoy Ramiro, Jr., supported his plan by passing House Bill No. 14368 with the assurance to give financial assistance from his Community Development Fund (CDF) for the honoraria of the pioneer teachers in the amount of 25,000 pesos per month.

-The first enrolment of students started on May 27, 1993, under the supervision of Mrs. Necita R. Bunao, the district supervisor of Tudela public elementary schools with the agreement of the mayor.
-It was initiated by Mrs. Asuncion D. Sarabia, an elementary school teacher designated by Mrs. Bunao to accept enrollees in response to the request of the interested parents whose children were willing to enroll in spite of the insufficient number of classrooms and chairs.
+The first enrolment of students started on May 27, 1993, under the supervision of Necita R. Bunao, the district supervisor of Tudela public elementary schools with the agreement of the mayor.
+It was initiated by Asuncion D. Sarabia, an elementary school teacher designated by Bunao to accept enrollees in response to the request of the interested parents whose children were willing to enroll in spite of the insufficient number of classrooms and chairs.
 To address such insufficiency, volunteer parents joined hands in constructing two temporary classrooms out of indigenous materials such as coco lumber, bamboo, amacan and nipa for roofing.
 Students were also required to bring homemade armchairs of different sizes.
-In the first year of operation, only first and second year students were accepted to enroll which totaled to Three Hundred Twelve (312), composing 4 sections in the first year level and 2 sections in the second year level with fourteen (14) teachers.
-They temporarily occupied 4 of the vacant classrooms of Tudela Central School and 2 temporary classrooms that were built by the parents at the back of the same school in Barangay Centro Napu through the assistance of funds taken from the local government unit.
+In the first year of operation, only first and second year students were accepted to enroll, who totaled 312, composing four sections in the first year level and two sections in the second year level with 14 teachers.
+They temporarily occupied four of the vacant classrooms of Tudela Central School and two temporary classrooms that were built by the parents at the back of the same school in Barangay Centro Napu through the assistance of funds taken from the local government unit.
 The school title was Tudela National High School.